 See how rehearsal is starting 10 minutes after the hour?
 Yours should too.
 The more you allow set-up/sound check to drag on, the less effective rehearsal you’ll have.
 Even if your musicians are running late, just start without them.

-– 7:50 – 8:00pm: 10 final minutes to review particularly tricky parts and emphasize what needs to be paid attention to.
+– 7:50 – 8:00pm: 10 final minutes to review particularly tricky parts and emphasize what needs to be paid attention to, before a final prayer.

 Look at that!
 A worship team rehearsal in 60 minutes.
 If it needs to go longer, it can, but give people a 10 minute break after an hour.
 Keep it fun and stay light-hearted, but keep the train moving.